-Assure the patient that procedure is safe, the electric saw does not cut the skin as it vibrates.
+Assure the patient that the procedure is safe, the electric saw does not cut the skin as it vibrates.
 But do warn the patient about saw blade getting hot as it sometimes may cause discomfort.

-A plastic skin protector strip may be inserted between the cast lining and patient’s limb in the area where cutting will occur.
+A plastic skin protector strip may be inserted between the cast lining and a patient’s limb in the area where cutting will occur.
 This would protect the skin further from blade injury.

 Removal of Plaster Cast with Plaster Shears